dstreefkerk/dstreefkerk.github.io/_posts/2025-05-30-spf-unregistered-domain-vulnerabilities-research.md

 excerpt: "AI-generated research on how expired or unregistered domains in SPF records create severe vulnerabilities that enable email authentication bypass and sophisticated phishing attacks."
 ---

-> **Note:** This is AI-generated deep research report that Claude helped me compile for a project I'm working on.
+> **Note:** This is AI-generated deep research report that Claude helped me compile for a personal side project I'm working on.
 I thought the information might be useful to others dealing with email security, so I'm sharing it here.
 While AI-generated, the technical details and sources are accurate as of May 2025.

 ## SPF unregistered domain vulnerabilities represent critical email authentication bypass risks